gxl27/company/README.md

 ## Database

-> :warning: **The repository contains a demonstrative database, .env file needs to be change with your credentials**

 After install, make sure you have a database connection and change the .env file with your user and password.
+Create 'company' database and run the migrations

+Run the migrations "php artisan migrate"

+Also, check database/seeders/DatabaseSeeder.php and uncomment the model that you want to generate fake data.

+Run database seeders "artisan db:seed"

 ## Credentials

-Now the instalation it's complete and the administration area (/admin) can be accessed.
+Now the instalation is complete and the administration area (/admin) can be accessed.